mtormento/kong-plugin-header-transformer/README.md

 ## Description

-Since the offical Response transformer plugin do not allow to transform existing headers I decided to implement a plugin to do just that.
+Since the offical Response Transformer plugin does not allow the transformation of existing headers I decided to implement a plugin to do just that.

 ## Installation